-Injuries caused by defective products can be serious, with potentially lifelong effects.
+Injuries caused by defective products and dangerous drugs can be serious, with potentially lifelong effects.
 Products are usually defective because of manufacturing defects, design defects, and warning defects (i.e. failure to warn).
 When a product is deemed defective and you sustain physical injuries and damages as a result, you may be eligible to pursue monetary recovery.

 The Villages defective products lawyer could review your case and help you to prove the legal elements necessary for compensation.
 A successful civil case may be able to help you cover your economic and non-economic damages, including medical bills, lost wages, pain and suffering, mental anguish, emotional distress, and loss of consortium, among other damages.

 Manufacturing defects are typically caused by an error in the assembly process.
 If a manufacturing defect is present, the manufacturer may be held strictly liable for the product defect, regardless of fault.